For The Love Of Dogs is now offering dock diving classes in conjunction with The Dog Tank.

 We have several options for pool rental.

 Open Pool Time - this is for the dock diving team that just needs practice or the dog that just wants to swim.
-This option does NOT include the use of the Air Retrieve Rig or Extreme Vertical Rig.
+This option does NOT include the use of the Air Retrieve Rig or HydroDash Rig.
 No instruction or coaching is provided.
 If your dog has NEVER been in a pool before, we recommend starting with a private lesson as some dogs, who may love lakes and rivers, may not react the same with a clear water pool.
 If your dog has never swum before, it is highly recommended to start with a private lesson.